The Types of Leather We Use and Why

 We utilize both sides of our full grain leather in most of our boot models.
-The roughout works wonders for the lower potion of our boots, because it gets the most natural wear and tear.
+The roughout works wonders for the lower portion of our boots because it gets the most natural wear and tear.
 For the uppers, we use smooth leather because it gets less action, and a person's pant legs usually cover the tops of your boots anyways.
-Of course we offer full roughout for custom boots, but in most cases is not needed.
+Of course, we offer full roughout for custom boots, but in most cases is not needed.
 The rough-out and smooth can also vary slightly in color, which contributes to the overall design of the boot.

 What's the Benefit of Oak Tanned Leather?

 You may have heard the term Oak tanned or veg tanned leather, which attributes to the plant tannins that are used in the tanning process.
 These plant additives give incredible rigidity to the material, making it an excellent choice for insoles, midsoles, counters, lineman shanks, and arch support.

 Our oak tanned leather may look like wood at first glance, and in fact, behaves similarly (not in small part because of the bark it is soaked with during the tanning process).
 It maintains its form and strength with wear, making it an excellent platform to stand on and a base to build around.

 If boots have an oak tanned insole, you know you are getting something special.
 Not only will this naturally form the impression of your arches and toes, but stand the test of time...even getting more comfortable.
 It will not break down, or fester bacteria, so your boots should never carry a foul foot smell.

 Photo: Founder John Khadzhi installing the midsole through traditional hand work.